 However, when one fully embraces the Gospel, intellectually and willfully, the person’s life becomes strong and stable and immovable by any hardship encountered in life.

 Reflect, today, upon how fully you have internalized the Word of God both in your mind and in your actions.
 You will most certainly see areas for improvement if you are honest.
 Where you do see lackings, allow the Lord in so that He can solidify the foundation of your life.

-Lord, I do believe.
+My Lord and Rock Foundation, I do believe.
 Help my unbelief.
 Help me to have a faith in You that moves beyond my mere convictions and into my daily actions.
-Please come and transform my life that I may be a living instrument of Your holy Word.
+Please come and transform my life, that I may be a living instrument of Your holy Word.
 Jesus, I trust in You.

 Ninth Sunday in Ordinary Time, Year B

 As Jesus was passing through a field of grain on the sabbath, his disciples began to make a path while picking the heads of grain.
 At this the Pharisees said to him, “Look, why are they doing what is unlawful on the sabbath?”
 Mark 2:23-24

 What a heavy burden this was for the Pharisees.
 They were obsessed with the law which led them to misinterpret its holy and authentic meaning.
 This was far more of a personal burden to them than it was to those whom they judged.

 From one point of view, the disciples were breaking the law of the Sabbath.
 Picking grains of wheat was considered by the Pharisees as work.
 Work was not permitted on the sabbath and, therefore, the disciples were breaking the sabbath and sinning.
 This interpretation on the part of the Pharisees was based on confusion and Jesus quickly corrects them later in the passage.